nodejs/node/doc/api/repl.md

 ### replServer.clearBufferedCommand()
 <!-- YAML
-added: v8.1.0
+added: REPLACEME
 -->

-The `replServer.clearBufferedComand()` method clears any command that has been buffered but not yet executed.This method is primarily intended to be called from within the action function for commands registered using the `replServer.defineCommand()` method.
+The `replServer.clearBufferedComand()` method clears any command that has been buffered but not yet executed.
+This method is primarily intended to be called from within the action function for commands registered using the `replServer.defineCommand()` method.